 c. form, join or in any way participate in a “group” as defined in Section 13(d)(3) of the Securities Exchange Act of 1934, as amended, in connection with any of the foregoing; or

-d. otherwise act, alone or in concert with others (including by providing financing for another party), to seek or offer to control or influence, in any manner, themanagement, Board of Directorsor policies of the other Party.
+d. otherwise act, alone or in concert with others (including by providing financing for another party), to seek or offer to control or influence, in any manner, the Board of Directors of the other Party.

 Notwithstanding any provisions of this agreement to the contrary, either Party may acquire securities of the other Party provided that the acquiring Party does not acquire sole or shared voting or dispositive power over voting securities of the other Party that would require the filing of a Schedule 13D.

 Each of the Parties agrees that, for a period of six (6) months from the date of this agreement, it will not, without the prior written consent of the other Party, directly solicit or actively seek to hire any person who at the time of such solicitation is an employee of the other Party with whom such Party has had contact in connection with the Proposed Transaction; provided that the foregoing provision shall not prevent a Party from (i) employing any person who first contacts that Party on his or her own initiative without any prior direct solicitation from the Party or its Representatives and (ii) conducting general solicitations for employees which are not specifically targeted at the other Party’s employees.
+Notwithstanding anything contained herein to the contrary, any solicitation contemplated by the foregoing provisions shall not constitute a breach of this agreement if (i) the personnel who performed such solicitation have no knowledge of any Confidential Information and (ii) none of the personnel who have knowledge of any Confidential Information have actual advance knowledge of any such solicitation.

 A Party shall be liable for any breach of this agreement by such Party or any of its Representatives.
 An action for damages shall not be a sufficient remedy for any breach hereof and therefore, the non-breaching Party shall be entitled to specific performance or other equitable relief.
 Such remedy shall not be deemed to be the exclusive remedy available to the non-breaching Party, but shall be in addition to all other available remedies.
 Neither failure nor delay by the non-defaulting Party in exercising any of its rights, powers or privileges herein shall operate as a waiver nor shall any single or partial exercise preclude any other or further exercise of any right, power or privilege.